 Dr. M. Satish Kumar, is the former Chair of ArtsEkta and the former Director of Queens' Academy India.
 He teaches in the School of Natural and Built Environment, Queen's University Belfast.
 He has held Visiting Professorship position in Jawaharlal Nehru University, New Delhi and is now a Visiting Professor in Calcutta University, India.
 He has more than 26 years’ experience of teaching and researching in the Higher Education Sector in India, Cambridge and Belfast.
 As a specialist on India/ South Asia, he brings insights into identification of strategic opportunities for ArtsEkta for the future.

-The last 8 years he was been engaged in Queens University's Strategic Planning and Development in Higher Education Partnership in India.
-Contribution to internationalisation strategy and partnership development and the management of external relationship.
+For the last eight years he was been engaged in Queens University's Strategic Planning and Development in Higher Education Partnership in India including contribution to internationalisation strategy and partnership development.
 He has built strong interpersonal, communication, leadership and policy analysis skills.
 He is a member of the South Belfast Partnership Board and is currently engaged with the regeneration opportunities for the City of Belfast.
 He established the Young Civic Leaders of Northern Ireland (2014) which is focused as a space for the youth to design and define their own city.

 Jeremy has worked in the public and community sector for over thirty years, working across Europe and USA, as well as in various parts of Northern Ireland and is currently a freelance specialist in community safety and diversity.
 He has worked with many NGO’s and statutory bodies, in the area of Cohesion, Sharing and Integration, focusing largely in the area of Diversity, Hate Crime and Community Safety.